markhuang1212/dppy/README.md

 wget -O Books.csv https://hmpg.dev/books.csv
 ```

-To run the project locally, you need
+# Run in docker

+You need

 * Docker
 * VSCode
 * VSCode - Remote Container Extension

-Follow the instruction when opened in VSCode.
+VSCode will prompt you to open the project in a docker container.
 All dependencies will be installed automatically upon first run.

+# Install Dependencies Manually

+Refer to the `.devcontainer` folder to see what dependencies are needed to run the project.

 ## Project Structure